Don Dunstan: Life after politics

 He was the national president of the Freedom from Hunger Campaign (1982–87), president of the Movement for Democracy in Fiji (from 1987), and national chairman of Community Aid Abroad (1992–93).
 Dunstan was an adjunct professor at the University of Adelaide from 1997 to 1999 and portrayed himself in the 1989 Australian independent film Against the Innocent.

 In his retirement, Dunstan continued to be a passionate critic of economic rationalism (neoliberalism) and privatisation, particularly of South Australia's water, gas and electricity supplies.
 During the 1990s he wrote essays for the Adelaide Review magazine strongly criticising the Federal Labor Governments of Bob Hawke and Paul Keating, the Federal Liberal Government of John Howard and the State Liberal Governments of Dean Brown and John Olsen.
 He remained an advocate for multiculturalism and cultural diversity, often writing about the dangers of racism.
 A year before his death, the ailing Dunstan decried Labor's economic rationalism in front of 5,000 at the Gough Whitlam Lecture.
 Regardless of the acclaim in which he was held during his decade in power, Dunstan was largely overlooked for honours after leaving office and largely ignored by the state's elite.
-He was appointed a Companion of the Order of Australia in June 1979, but no national parks or gardens were named after him.
+He was appointed a Companion of the Order of Australia in June 1979, and his former seat of Norwood was renamed Dunstan after him.
 The Dunstan Playhouse was later named to honour his contribution to the performing arts.